Patchier/Big-Warden/README.md

 1. Paste them into the "Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core\audio\sound" directory (create it if it doesn't exist).

-1. Activate the 'Awakening in the OC' Addon via the Downloadable Contents menu in-game once you've launched it later on.

 12. Find the equivalent of your "(Game_Install_Location)\packages\core_ep1\patch" folder

 13. Copy the .erf file found there to the "Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core\override" directory.

-14. Find the equivalent of your "(Game_Install_Location)\packages\core_ep1\patch" folder.

-15. Copy the .erf file found there to the "Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core\override" directory.
+14. Activate the 'Awakening in the OC' Addon via the Downloadable Contents menu in-game once you've launched it later on.

 Install Dragon Age Redesigned
 --------------------------------